Muscle Tension Dysphonia

 Voice Therapy

-If appropriate, you may receive targeted manual therapy performed by a speech pathologist.
+Targeted manual therapy performed by a speech pathologist can reduce excess muscle strain involved with voice use.
 This may involve gentle stretching or massage in areas of the head, neck, and torso where muscle tension is present.
-People often experience dramatic relief of throat strain and discomfort after these treatments.
-You may also learn stretches and self-massage techniques for daily use to reduce strain and support relaxed, healthy voice use.
+People often experience dramatic relief of discomfort and throat strain after these treatments.
+You may also learn stretches and self-massage techniques to use at home.

 Why Choose Duke